cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 After `run dev` picks the changes, you should see that your page starts showing the relevant information.

-Now, add elements that will handle your user's information.
+Now, add elements that handle your user's information.

 ## Getting testnet tokens

 Refer to the previous section on how to [get Cosmos Hub Testnet tokens](./first-steps.md).
 This time you should use your Keplr address.
-If you haven't set up one yet, you can do so now.
-Your Cosmos Hub testnet address is the same one that Keplr shows you for the Cosmos Hub mainnet.
+If you have not set up one yet, do so now.
+Your Cosmos Hub Testnet address is the same one that Keplr shows you for the Cosmos Hub mainnet.

 ## Detecting Keplr